robballou/drush_typeinfo/README.md

     drush typeinfo-field field_location

+To get some instance information when field_location is used in the page content type:

+    drush typeinfo-field field_location page

 Get a "report" about an entity type, useful for adding to a spreadsheet when auditing a site:

     drush typeinfo-report article